You are here

 Our stellar teaching and research have earned the University of Minnesota Duluth high rankings in U.S. News and World Report's "America's Best Colleges" issue.

-Our campus is spread over 244 acres (~1 km²) and overlooks Lake Superior, the largest freshwater lake in the world.
+The UMD campus is spread over 244 acres (~1 km²) and overlooks Lake Superior, the largest freshwater lake in the world.
 There are more than 50 buildings that are connected by concourses and hallways.
-Enrollment at UMD is approximately 9,500 undergraduate and 1,100 graduate students, including over 300 international students from over 40 countries.
+Enrollment at UMD is approximately 11,000, including over 300 international students from over 40 countries.

 What do do